 Welcome to The Peninsula

-Don’t bother looking for Silicon Valley on the map – you won’t find it.
-Because silicon chips form the basis of modern microcomputers, and the Santa Clara Valley – stretching from Palo Alto through Mountain View, Sunnyvale and Cupertino to San Jose – is thought of as the birthplace of the microcomputer, it's nicknamed ‘Silicon Valley.’
+You won't find Silicon Valley on any map: it's a nickname.
+As silicon chips form the basis of modern microcomputers, and the Santa Clara Valley – stretching from Palo Alto through Mountain View, Sunnyvale and Cupertino to San Jose – is thought of as the birthplace of the microcomputer, the region is dubbed ‘Silicon Valley.’
 It’s hard to imagine that even after WWII this was still a wide expanse of orchards and farms.

 Further west, the 70-mile stretch of coastal Hwy 1 from San Francisco to Santa Cruz is one of California's most bewitching oceanside drives.
 For the most part, it's winding, two-lane blacktop, passing beach after beach.